basicsofthebible/basicsofthebible.org/_projects/7churchesofrevelation.md

 ---
 layout: project
-title: 'revelation_front'
+title: '7churchesofrevelation'
-caption: Revelation (front side of graphic)
+caption: 7 Churches of Revelation
 description: >
-  A graphic layout of the book of Revelation (front side of graphic), focusing on the Seven churches of Revelation, and an overview of the interpretative frameworks for understanding the book of Revelation.
+  The Seven churches of Revelation and an overview of the interpretative frameworks for understanding the book of Revelation.
 date: 1 Jan 2025
 image:
   path: /assets/img/projects/revelation_front.jpg